JonathanBerkeley/react-api-frontend/README.md

 # react-api-frontend
-Frontend for API primarily made in React.
+Frontend for API, primarily made in React.